SixArm/mast-cell-help/topics/hereditary-alpha-tryptasemia/index.md

 * **Management**: For individuals with HαT who are experiencing symptoms, management may involve addressing specific symptoms or underlying conditions.

-* **Association with Other Conditions**: HαT has been associated with an increased risk of mast cell activation syndrome (MCAS).
+* **Association with Other Conditions**: HαT has been associated with an increased risk of Mast Cell Activation Syndrome (MCAS).

 * **Genetic Testing**: Genetic testing for HαT typically involves analyzing the number of TPSAB1 gene copies to confirm the diagnosis.